 If you envision yourself joining the ranks of HBS’ notable alumni, our Harvard MBA Class Profile Breakdown* will help you understand what kind of candidates get accepted into the program and maximize your own chances of joining HBS.

-The Harvard MBA program received 8,149 applications in the 2022-2023 academic year, a little lower than for the year before.
-In the end, 938 students enrolled at the school, which is roughly on par with their typical student count (930).
+The Harvard MBA program received 9,856 applications in the 2023-2024 academic year, more than 1,000 above the year before.
+In the end, 930 students enrolled at the school, which is in keeping with the school’s typical MBA student count.

 Harvard MBA | GMAT & GRE Scores

-The GMAT is consistently the most popular entrance exam to HBS, with 69% of the class submitting GMAT scores compared to 34% who submitted scores from the GRE.
-This means that to earn your place at the school, you should start preparing to take the test
+The GMAT is consistently the most popular entrance exam to HBS, with 63% of the class submitting GMAT scores compared to 41% who submitted scores from the GRE.
+This means that to earn your place at the school, you should start preparing to take the test.

-However, if you're unlikely to reach this score on the GMAT, don't panic.
-The HBS MBA class has a GMAT score range of 500 to 790.
-This proves that a sky-high GMAT score isn’t the be-all and end-all when it comes to your business school application.
+While Harvard has always been a school where GMAT scores can hit the very highest percentiles, a sky-high GMAT score isn’t the be-all and end-all when it comes to your business school application.
 Exceptional candidates without a top GMAT score can still find a place at HBS.

 To maximize your chances, continue to focus on other areas of your application, ensuring that your passion, personality, and academic rigor shine through.